BrandonZacharie/node-redis-server/README.md

 #### RedisServer#isOpening

-Determine if the instance is starting a Redis server; `true` while a process is spawning until a Redis server starts or errs.
+Determine if the instance is starting a Redis server; `true` while a process is spawning, and/or about to be spawned, until the contained Redis server either starts or errs.

 #### RedisServer#isRunning